KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_transmission/README.md

 Work in Progress

-## DependenciesI
+## Dependencies

 Written against the glTF 2.0 spec.

 ## Overview

 Many optically transparent materials are impossible to represent in a physically plausible manner with the core glTF 2.0 PBR material.
-Alpha coverage (exposed via the alpha channel of `baseColorTexture`) is useful for transparent materials such as gauze that don’t reflect, refract, absorb or scatter light.
-However, most physical materials don’t fit into this category.
-Transparent glass and plastics are great examples of this.
-In the simplest case, specular reflections off the surface of the glass should still be visible on a fully transparent mesh.
-Using alpha coverage of 0% would make the reflections invisible as well.
+This is because the core specification only includes the concept of "alpha as coverage" (exposed via the alpha channel of `baseColorTexture`).
+Many common materials like glass and plastic require significantly different modeling.

+## Limitations of Alpha as Coverage
+Alpha-as-coverage can basically be thought of as describing whether the surface exists or not.
+When alpha is 0, nothing is rendered.
+It's most useful for materials such as gauze or burlap that partially obscure light passing through them.
+These materials contain lots of small holes where the light can pass through so, strictly speaking, the light isn't actually entering the material itself (i.e. the surface isn't there).
+For other materials, like clear glass, a photon of light might actually enter the surface and be transmitted through.
+In this case, the light can be reflected, refracted, absorbed or scattered.
+Simple alpha-as-coverage cannot represent any of these effects and so we need very different logic to render them correctly.

+As a simple comparison, a fully transparent glass material is still visible due to refraction and reflection of light.
+However, a material using purely alpha as coverage is not visible at all when alpha = 0 (because the surface effectively doesn't exist).

 <figure>
 <img src="./figures/OpacityComparison.png"/>
-<figcaption><em>Alpha coverage of 20% (left) vs 80% optical transparency (right).
-Note that alpha coverage can't make the surface colourless nor can it produce any absorption effects.
-It also attenuates the specular reflections, making them disappear completely when opacity is 0.0.</em></figcaption>
+<figcaption><em>White sphere with alpha coverage of 25% (left) vs the same sphere with 100% optical transparency (right).
+Note that alpha coverage of 25% is shown because 0% would be completely invisible.
+Also note that alpha-as-coverage reflects light in proportion to its opacity. i.e. the more transparent it is, the weaker the reflections will appear.</em></figcaption>
 </figure>

 This extension provides a way to define glTF 2.0 materials that are transparent to light in a physically plausible way.
 That is, it enables the creation of transparent materials that absorb, reflect and transmit light depending on the incident angle and the wavelength of light.
 Common uses cases for thin-surface transmissive materials include plastics and glass.